 To understand how attentional abilities play a role, we must understand the evolution of mother-baby interactions during the first year of life (dads, this includes you too!).
 Up until your baby is 5 months old, interactions are considered as “dyadic”; meaning face-to-face, one-on-one (only 2 elements are participating).
-As your baby grows older, these interactions turn “triadic” including objects (cue in all the cute, stuffy toys).
+As your baby grows older, these interactions turn “triadic” including objects (cue in all the cute toys).
 What this means is that now these toys become an object of focus for verbal and attentional exchanges with your baby.
 This seemingly inconsequential transition is huge for language acquisition.
 It’s considered a turning point since your baby can start to relate words and sounds to specific objects and actions.

 It doesn’t all come down to attentional abilities.
 It’s been thoroughly researched and proven that the amount of speech heard by babies strongly correlates with language outcomes.
 However, this is where quality input steps in.
 If it was all about hearing words, children would be placed in front of TVs all day and that would be the end of it.
-Research dictates that quality is of the utmost importance.
-Quality includes both structural characteristics (complexity and variability) and interactions (the infamous baby-talk and child-directed talk).
+However, research dictates that quality is of the utmost importance.
+Quality includes both structural characteristics (complexity and variability) and interactions (the famous baby-talk and child-directed talk).

 You may have guessed by now how these two elements (attention and quality input) merge to promote language development.
 In a longitudinal study published in Frontier of Psychology (Provenzi, Müller, Cassiano, 2018), it was found that babies with higher attentional abilities, had an easier time focusing on interactions with the caregiver and were therefore able to benefit more from these interactions, resulting in a higher linguistic development.
 However, for this to be true, the interactions had to be quality interactions.
 In cases where medium and high complexity and variability interactions were paired with high attentional abilities (measured at 6 and 9 months), the babies manifested better language production later on (measured at 18 and 24 months).
 When babies with high attention skills but less stimulating input were measured, they showed poorer language skills even when compared with children with lower attentional abilities.
 So, if an ultimate winner had to be chosen, quality would trump attentional ability.